 From spring 2015 through spring 2016, researchers conducted more than 80 interviews with union leaders, policy makers, leaders of non-profit groups in the arts, young workers in a variety of positions across the industry, and “incubators” (creatives who also function as producers of theater, films, music, etc.).
 They have conducted an extensive literature review, drawn on secondary statistical analysis, gathered and analyzed industry data, and conducted five focus groups of young workers across the industry.

 A final Research Report summarizing the findings is available online here: Strengthening New York’s Emerging Arts and Entertainment Workforce - Research Report

-The five case studies, based on the experiences of five different sectors of the early-career workforce in the A&E industry in New York City, is being used to facilitate discussion among the unions about the challenges they face, to share best practices in reaching out to and advocating for these workers, and to generate possible public policy initiatives to improve their lives and conditions.
+The four case studies, based on the experiences of five different sectors of the early-career workforce in the A&E industry in New York City, is being used to facilitate discussion among the unions about the challenges they face, to share best practices in reaching out to and advocating for these workers, and to generate possible public policy initiatives to improve their lives and conditions.

 The case studies are:

 - The Invisible Workforce: Labor Abuses and Organizing in the Video Game Industry by Jake Barnes

 - Immersive Theater’s Non-Traditional Approach Generates Traditional Exploitation by Anne Gartlan